Visual Localization via Semantic Structures in Autonomous Photovoltaic Power Plant Inspection: Related Work

 The use of traditional CV-based methods is highly dependent on manual priors and parameter adjustments.
 Although it is possible to mitigate such shortcomings, these techniques often generalize poorly to changing conditions and unseen imagery.
 Conversely, it might be relatively easy for an expert to fine-tune the algorithms on limited data without the need for a new training dataset.
 In comparison, CNN-based techniques display greater robustness; however, this is dependent on the provision of a significantly large dataset.
 Traditional CV techniques can also be relatively fast and computationally inexpensive, without the need for dedicated hardware.

-To the best of our knowledge, the method proposed in our paper is the first to directly utilize PV module detections for UAV localization at the level of individual modules.
+To the best of our knowledge, the method proposed in our paper is the first to directly utilize PV module detections for UAV localization at the level of individual modules and to provide 6-DoF position estimation.
 This enables optimal UAV positioning during inspections.
 Furthermore, we present three distinct segmentation methods, utilizing both traditional CV and CNN models, and compare their performance within the localization pipeline.